 Lynda is a Boulder, Colorado native and has two wonderful daughters with her husband Michael.
 In her spare time, she enjoys playing with her two beautiful grandsons.
 Lynda is active in her travels, having visited over 15 different countries.
 She also enjoys hiking, skiing, backpacking, and playing with her two dogs Callie and Mini!

-From Utah, Shellee has been in Colorado for 25 years, 14 of those at our clinic.
-She is a great source of ferret knowledge for our hospital and many ferret rescues.
+Shellee has been in Colorado since 1985 and at our clinic since 1996.
+She is a great source of ferret knowledge for both our hospital and many ferret rescues.
 Owner of "Sheer Reflextions," her other passions include landscaping and the Sports Car Club of America.
 Shellee is devoted to her cats and ferrets, but also finds it very rewarding working with clients!

 Shela was rescued from a big game ranch in Minnesota.
-She was found with large fluid sacs on her elbows as she had been kept in a tiny concrete and steel cage.
-Shela is now thriving with her tiger friend Jimmy, her injuries are healed, and we are proud to sponsor her at the Wild Animal Sanctuary.
-If you would like to contribute, please let us know!
+As she had been kept in a tiny concrete and steel cage, she was found with large fluid sacs on her elbows.
+With the help of our sponsorship, Shela is now thriving with her tiger friend Jimmy, her injuries are healed, and we are proud to support her at the Wild Animal Sanctuary.
+If you would like to contribute, please let us know with a phone call or email!